kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/hybrid_gateway.md

 In this guide, you deploy a sample NGINX server and configure the server for HTTPS traffic.
 You use the server to try out the TLS passthrough feature for deprecated cipher suites.

 {{% notice tip %}}
 This guide assumes that you want to configure TLS passthrough in the gateway resource directly.
-If you have a hybrid gateway and you use the hybrid gateway delegation, follow the steps in [Pass TLS traffic through for depcrecated cipher suites with hybrid gateway delegation](#tls-passthrough-delegated).
+If you have a hybrid gateway and you use the hybrid gateway delegation feature, follow the steps in [Pass TLS traffic through for depcrecated cipher suites with hybrid gateway delegation](#tls-passthrough-delegated).
 {{% /notice %}}

 1. Create a root certificate for the `example.com` domain.
 You use this certificate to sign the certificate for your NGINX service later.